libbstd/bstd/README.md

 C is a very old language, and it has it's flaws.

-Most notably, C used null-terminated strings, which is a very dangerous way to implement strings.
+Most notably, C uses null-terminated strings, which is a very dangerous way to implement strings.

 Another great example is the in-band signaling of errors using `NULL`, which has lead to way too many bugs.